antoinearnoud/benchmarkingGlobalOptimizers/nlopt_testfcts/fortran_code/readme.md

 For reproducibility the seed is set at iseed = 123456

 ## RUN THE PROGRAM
 Run `bash script_nlopt_testfunctions.sh`: this will run the Monte Carlo implementation and save the results in the (newly created) folder `results`.
+Note: the script submit a SLURM job through the command `sbatch` (penultimate line of the file).
+You might need to edit this if running on another platform.

-This implementation can be run in parallel (through OpenMP).
+This implementation is run in parallel by default (using OpenMP).

-It takes approximately XX minutes to run (on Yale cluster) on the login node.
+It takes approximately 30 minutes to run in parallel on 25 CPUs.